JeniaTr/devops-homeworks/README.md

 - ansible_ssh_private_key_file: /home/jenia/.ssh/admins_andersen.id_rsa

+(The credentials for the initial login to the server may change depending on how the user configures the login.)

 To start the process of creating our new user, we need to check for the presence of these fields (which were mentioned above) and execute this line from the ansible directory(launching the playbook):

 - __ansible-playbook playbooks/02userAdd.yml__